opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Importing Magpie Files
 ''''''''''''''''''''''
-For lip synching it is possible to import into the Xsheet/Timeline .TLS files (i.e. Toonz Lip Sync) exported from Magpie, a professional lip-sync and animation timing tool.
+It is possible to import into the Xsheet/Timeline .TLS files (i.e. Toonz Lip Sync) exported from Magpie, a lip-sync and animation timing tool.

 |magpie_import|